Become an Amazon seller: Successfully sell merchandise and private label products

 1. No unique selling proposition

-2. Little potential for economies of scale
+2. Little economies of scale possible

-3. High competition, possibly even with Amazon
+3. Much competition, possibly even with Amazon

 4. No access to the product listing

-Amazon does not allow duplicate listings.
+Amazon does not allow duplicate listings

-If more than one seller wants to offer the product, both offers are combined under one listing.
+If more than one seller wants to offer the product, both offers are combined into one listing.
 In this example, over 20 sellers are selling the Bosch drill driver GSR 12V.
 One seller receives the coveted Buy Box with the yellow buttons, while 20 others are listed inconspicuously behind another click.

-This can be advantageous, as it saves the effort of conducting keyword research, writing a good description, and creating professional images.
+This can be advantageous, as it saves the effort of keyword research, writing a good description, and creating professional images.
 However, if the author of the listing was rather uninspired, all sellers have to live with the poorly optimized listing.

-All offers that are not in the Buy Box are summarized in an inconspicuous list that buyers can view by clicking on “All Sellers on Amazon” (see image above).
+All offers that are not in the Buy Box are summarized in an inconspicuous list that buyers can view with a click on “All Sellers on Amazon” (see image above).
 However, 90% of all orders are placed through the Buy Box.
-Therefore, anyone who wants to become a reseller on Amazon should focus on how to effectively win the Buy Box.
+Therefore, anyone who wants to become a reseller on Amazon should deal with how the Buy Box can be won most effectively.

 #1 Before Sourcing

-You can pursue two fundamental strategies:
+In doing so, you can pursue two fundamental strategies:

-• Competing against competitors with bestsellers
+• Trying to compete against competition with bestsellers

 • Avoiding competition and offering niche products